 See instructions for updating your password and tips on how to make a strong password.

-WebAdvisor provides students access to online (where applicable) advising, registration, class and billing information, grades, and more.
+WebAdvisor and Self Service provide students access to registration, class information, grades, billing information, financial aid and more.

 Moodle is your one stop resource for most of your classroom needs!
 This is where professors post material that supplements their classes, such as announcements, contact information, online assignments, course content (text and multimedia), and external links.
 You can also see who is in your class!

 Student Technology Support

 Loyola is partnered with Apple and Lenovo to provide special discounts on various products.

 Wireless internet service is available in all residence halls and in all academic buildings.

 HoundNet: This is the primary encrypted WiFi network at Loyola.
 It requires a device capable of supporting WPA2-Enterprise and a Loyola username and password.
 HoundNet will provide the best experience for computers, tablets, and cell phones.